Cosmology and Astrophysics with the Diffuse eRASS1 X-ray Angular Power Spectrum: Conclusions

 From the eRASS1 power spectrum, we also obtain constraints on the cluster astrophysics parameters.
 Specifically, we find that the eRASS1 power spectrum prefers stronger feedback and higher polytropic index, compared to those inferred from X-ray observations of SZ-selected cluster profiles in F17, and a similar level of non-thermal pressure compared to predictions of cosmological simulations.

 Our work demonstrates that the X-ray angular power spectrum of galaxy clusters and groups is a viable and competitive probe of cosmology.
 There are a few areas that one can pursue to improve cosmological constraints.
 First, the major systematic uncertainties in the constraints of the current work are the degeneracies between astrophysical and cosmological parameters.
 These degeneracies can be broken down with better constraints on the feedback physics, non-thermal pressure, cool-core properties, and gas clumping in galaxy clusters and groups.
-Measurements of the thermodynamic properties of clusters and groups (such as profile measurements and scaling relations between global thermodynamical variables and halo mass) with {\em Chandra} and XMM-{\em Newton} will be useful for constraining these astrophysics of clusters, thus improving the cosmological constraints by breaking the degeneracies.
+Measurements of the thermodynamic properties of clusters and groups (such as profile measurements and scaling relations between global thermodynamical variables and halo mass) with {\em Chandra} and XMM-{\em Newton}, as well as with thermal SZ and cosmic shear measurements \citep[e.g.,][]{laposta_etal24} will be useful for constraining these astrophysics of clusters, thus improving the cosmological constraints by breaking the degeneracies.
 Their higher angular resolution will also help mitigate contamination from clustering of point sources.

 Second, eRASS map with longer exposure will help reduce statistical uncertainties in the current power spectrum measurements.
 With the future release of the 4 complete sky scans from eRASS4, with $\sim 4$ times deeper exposure, the statistical error on the power spectrum will be reduced by a factor of $\sim 2$, due to suppression of the shot-noise power spectrum.